 The topic of “getting rid of toxic people” or “dealing with toxic people” in your life is a bit complex.
 Not everyone has manipulative tactics to ruin your life, bring your mood down, or annoy the life out of you.
 Sometimes these people are simply projecting their insecurities toward you, because they are indeed suffering, hurting, or doubting their own self-worth.

-Even when we’ve decided to take a look at them with compassion, we must assess whether their effect in our lives is real.
+Even when we’ve decided to take a look at them with compassion, we must assess whether their effect in our lives is actually real.
 It’s easy to blame someone else and say: “it didn’t work out, she/he/they were too toxic and I’ve cut them off my life.”
 However, it takes two to tango.
 As tempting as this may be, taking personal responsibility is more empowering, because you can’t change others, but you can change yourself.

 Having been in a toxic relationship before, I do believe there are people who are toxic for each other.
 I love what James Allen says in one of my favorite books of all time: As A Man Thinketh: